-When you've gotten this far, you will have ideas to share!
-Other educators, learners, and their families will benefit from learning about your research, hearing what you tried and learned, and about your new questions.
-Whatever format you use to share your PPR, make sure you include the following components in your presentation:
+Wow!
+When you've gotten this far, you have some ideas to share!
+Other educators, learners, and their families will benefit from learning about your research and hearing what you tried, what you learned, and what your new questions are.
+Whatever format you choose to share your PPR, make sure you include the following components in your presentation:

-- Your question - > Your context, role, and the learners you worked with - ▶ A quick explanation about your process: What did you try?
-How did you document? - ▶ Some examples from your documentation - ▶ Your reflection and hypotheses about your question - ▷ Any new questions you have now or ideas for future PPR
+- Your question - Your context and role, and who the learners are that you worked with - A quick explanation about your process what did you try?
+How did you document? - Some examples from your documentation - Your reflection and hypotheses about your question - Any new questions you have now or ideas for future PPR

-There are many ways to share your research.
-Sharing your findings in creative and playful ways is a distinctive feature of PPR.
-The important thing is that you do share what you learn, and that you are leading your learning, exploring the unknown (learning something new), and finding joy in the process of sharing and talking with others about your PPR work.
-Ways you can share about your findings include:
+There are many ways to share your research - being creative and playful in how you share your findings is a distinctive feature of PPR.
+The important thing is that you DO share what you learn, and that you are leading your learning, finding joy out of wondering and sharing with others, and exploring the unknown, learning something new in the process of sharing and talking with others about your PPR work.
+Here are some ideas to get you started.
+You could share about your PPR in several ways:

-At your school:
+• At your school:

-- ▼ If many teachers across your school participate in PPR, choose a date near the end of the school year for a PPR celebration.
-Dedicate a special day for PPR educators to share their work by setting up playful provocations for others, giving playful presentations, or sharing their work through posters and interactive discussion.
-Invite families, students, and educators from neighboring schools to attend. - Ask your school leader for time during your next staff meeting to share what you learned through PPR.
+- If many teachers across your school do PPR, choose a date near the end of the school year to have a PPR celebration.
+Dedicate a special day to this, when PPR educators from your school share their work through setting up playful provocations for others, giving playful presentations, or sharing their PPR work through posters and interactive discussion.
+Invite families, students, and educators from neighboring schools to attend. - Ask your school leader for time during your next staff meeting to share what you learned through your PPR.
 Lead your colleagues in a playful provocation similar to something you tried, and present what you learned in a playful way.
-Ask some questions you are still wondering about to get new perspectives on your research question.
-The Resources section of Part 5 of this guide includes an example of a simple poster format that some educators have used to share their PPR.

-▷ In a virtual space:

-- v Create a digital gallery (for example, using a Google Site or a resource like Padlet) to share your research with others within or beyond your school community. - ∪ Use your school's website to share your research.
+Ask some questions you are still wondering to engage them in a conversation or get new perspectives on your research question that you haven't heard yet.
+In Part 5: Resources, you can see an example of a simple poster format that some educators have used to share their PPR. - In a virtual space: - Create a digital gallery (for example, using a Google Site or a resource like Padlet) to share your research with others within or beyond your school community - Use your school's website to share your research

-▶ In writing:

-- ▼ Several education journals globally publish teacher research5.
-Even if you've never written an article, consider writing up what you learned and publishing it for others to learn about from afar. - v A school or local community blog is another way to share about your research.
+- In writing: - There are several education journals globally that publish teacher research.
+Even if you've never written an article before, consider writing up what you learned and publishing it for others to read and learn about from afar. - If your school or local community has a blog, that's another great way to share about your PPR.

 Ready to get started?
-Print or make a digital copy of the PPR interactive workbook on the next page.
+Print or make a digital copy of the PPR Workbook on the next page and off you go!